chisewaguri/systemapp_nuker/README.md

 ---

 ## ⚠️ Disclaimer

-This module is incredibly powerful!
-Use it wisely.
-Disabling critical system apps can break functionality, trigger boot loops, and make you question all your life decisions.
-Proceed with caution.
+Yes, this is powerful.
+No, it does not come with training wheels.
+Disabling critical system apps can:
+- Break your phone
+- Trigger boot loops
+- Make you question all your life decisions

+Maybe don’t go nuking half your system unless you’re absolutely sure it won’t end in regret and recovery mode.
+You’ve been warned.